diwakarsharma005/MrRobust/README.md

-# MrRobust
+# MrRobust Chatbot

 We have made an Artificial Intelligence chatbot.
-We will be using  NLP to train our chatbot to answer like humans.
-A really good chatbot understands what you’re asking for (even if you don’t use perfect grammar or spelling), and quickly satisfies your request.
+We have used NLP to train our chatbot to answer like humans.
+A really good chatbot understands what we’re asking for (even if we don’t use perfect grammar or spelling), and quickly satisfies your queries.

 ## Key Features of the Chatbot

 Chatbot are something that can be installed on a mobile device or a robot and can facilitate human activities without risking human lives, as we try to make the chatbot keeping the current pandemic in mind.
+Some of the key features are :

 * Daily Health tip